 Jimi has taken on more land in the last couple of years, doubling the size of the original farm.
 He has now been farming organically for seven years; much has been learned, challenges overcome and new techniques tried and tested.
 The world of organic agriculture has changed and improved beyond all recognition in the last ten years and some excellent UK based farmers are now producing substantial yields without the use of man-made fertilizers, chemical sprays and the over use of antibiotics in meat production.
 The farm now employs only three men; Merve, who has been working on the farm for fifty five years, Phil, who is the ploughman, combine driver and fixer of most things and Ryan who arrived this year and is proving himself to be a fabulous farmer.
 My daughter Eve, a talented gardener, is back in Dorset and has taken over the care of the walled gardens and orchard.
 Her current project is to establish a market garden, selling vegetables and cut flowers.

-I opened Launceston Farm B&B in 2008.
-Despite the adverse economic conditions, we have gone from strength to strength, building on our successes by adding two self-catering cottages to our offering.
-Being organic, environmental sustainability is obviously important and we are all working hard to reduce the carbon footprint of the entire business.
-The farmhouse, cottages and swimming pool are heated with a biomass wood chip system and solar PV panels generate renewable electricity.
+Our sustainability as a business is important and we are all working hard to reduce the carbon footprint of the entire business as well as helping to create a thriving local rural economy.
+The farmhouse, cottages and swimming pool are heated with a biomass wood chip system and solar panels generate renewable electricity.
 Looking to the future, we have recently restored the Victorian farm yard to its former glory so we are planning all sorts of excitement to make use of those new buildings.
 However, we are always mindful of the reasons why people come here; for the beauty, the peace, the natural surroundings so any future enterprise will be working in harmony with what we are already lucky enough to have achieved.